tbreslein/dots/README.md

 My dotfiles using ansible and stow, where the ansible bits are used by my Fedora workstations, `audron` and `moebius`.

+To deploy:

+- make sure these options are set to the btrfs partitions in fstab:
+  - ssd,noatime,discard=async,compress=zstd:1
+- clone this repo
-To deploy, clone this repo, and activate RPM Fusion, and install something from those repos so that the RPM fusion gpg keys can be accepted (in this example: megasync).
+- activate RPM Fusion, and install something from those repos so that the RPM fusion gpg keys can be accepted (in this example: megasync).
   Then install `ansible`, and run the playbook.

 ```bash
 sudo dnf update